-A: Currently no federal law (one covering the entire country) prohibits discrimination in rental housing on the basis of a person's sexual orientation.
-Some states and communities, however, do protect the right of gays, lesbians and transgender individuals in housing opportunities.
+A: Currently no federal law specifically prohibits discrimination in rental housing on the basis of a person's sexual orientation.
+Some states and communities, however, do protect the right of gays, lesbians, and transgender individuals in housing opportunities.
 For example, some states make it illegal for a landlord to evict a tenant based upon their sexual orientation or to prohibit them from renting an apartment.
 The protections afforded, if any, depend greatly on the state in which the action has occurred.

 Landlord-Tenant Law - An Overview